 What and where to eat

-The food scene in Nazaré, is a delightful celebration of fresh, local flavors, deeply rooted in the town’s fishing heritage.
-Seafood takes center stage, with dishes like grilled sardines, caldeirada (fish stew), and arroz de marisco (seafood rice) tantalizing your taste buds.
+The food scene in Nazaré is a delightful celebration of fresh, local flavors.
+Seafood takes center stage, with dishes like grilled sardines, caldeirada (fish stew), and arroz de marisco (seafood rice) tickling your taste buds.

 The town’s numerous seaside restaurants and cozy taverns (Rosa dos Ventos is the best) offer a warm, welcoming atmosphere.
 Also, don’t miss out on trying percebes (goose barnacles), I thought they were actual goose feet at first.
 Haha.